BIOTIA-ID FAQs

 What type of samples BIOTIA-ID Urine NGS Assay is using?

-Clean catch mid-stream urine specimen collected in a sterile urine cup or urine culture transport tube (UTT) or invasively collected specimens such as those collected by suprapubic catheter or from the renal pelvis are used for the BIOTIA-ID Urine NGS Assay.
-The patient preparation and specimen collection should follow the manufacturer instructions.
+Samples should be collected as clean catch midstream urine specimen collected in a sterile urine cup and transferred into a urine culture transport tube (UTT).
+Invasively collected specimens, such as those collected by a suprapubic catheter or from the renal pelvis, are also acceptable, and should be transported in a UTT.

 What specimen collection devices are acceptable for testing?